Sharathhk122/AIR-CANVAS-USING-OPENCV/README.md

 To set up the Air Canvas project, you'll need to install the required dependencies: Python 3, NumPy, OpenCV, and MediaPipe.
 Here’s how you can install them:

 1. Install Python 3:

 If you haven't already, install Python 3 from the official website:

 [Download Python 3](https://www.python.org/downloads/)

 After installing, verify the installation by running:

-bash
-Copy code
 python --version

 2. Install Required Libraries:

 Open a terminal or command prompt and install the necessary libraries using pip:

-bash
-Copy code
 pip install numpy opencv-python mediapipe

 numpy: For numerical operations.

 opencv-python: For computer vision tasks.

 mediapipe: For hand gesture recognition.

 3. Verify Installation:

-After installation, verify that the libraries are installed correctly by running a Python script or entering the Python interpreter:
+After installation, verify that the libraries are installed correctly by running a Python script or entering the Python interpreter.

-python
-Copy code
-import numpy as np
-import cv2
-import mediapipe as mp